 Infrastructure monitoring is the process of collecting and analyzing data about a system or application.
 Server monitoring is the process of gaining visibility into the activities on the servers, both physical and virtual.

-Infrastructure monitoring tools help you track the performance of your application at the broader level.
-Server monitoring tools focus just on the server part of an application.
+Infrastructure monitoring tools help you track your application’s performance at the broader level, while server monitoring tools focus on the application’s server part.

 Here are the three best Infrastructure monitoring & server performance monitoring tools